 For maximum performance, SceneScan should be configured to use Jumbo Frames (see Section 9.7).
-By default, Jumbo Frame support is disabled, as this requires an appropriate configuration of the host computer's network interface.
+By default, Jumbo Frame support might not be enabled in the shipped configuration, as this requires an appropriate configuration of the host computer's network interface.